larsjuhljensen/JensenLab/_pages/training_stringapp_cy3.8.md

 [Filter functional enrichment](cycmd:string filter enrichment categories="GO Process,GO Component,GO Function" overlapCutoff=0.2 removeOverlapping=true){: .btn .btn--cybrowser .btn--primary}
  -->

 Next, we will visualize the top-5 enriched terms in the network using split charts, click the colorful chart icon to show the terms as the charts on the network.
 You can manually change the layout of the network to improve the visualization.
-First apply the **yFiles Organic Layout** and then scale the network to reduce the overlap of the charts using the **Node Layout Tools (Layout → Node Layout Tools**).
+First apply the **yFiles Organic Layout** and then scale the network to reduce the overlap of the charts using the **Layout Tools (Layout → Layout Tools**).

+To save the list of enriched terms and associated p-values as a text file, go to **Apps → STRING Enrichment → Export enrichment results**.

 To retrieve a list of publications that are enriched for the proteins in the network, go to the menu **Apps → STRING Enrichment → Retrieve enriched publications**.
 A new **STRING Publications** tab will appear in the **Table Panel** on the bottom.
 It contains a table of enriched publications and associated information such as how many of the network proteins were mentioned in each publication.